Scroll to Transform: 3D Web Animation with Robot

 Animation

 I created a 3D Web animation that is fan art of 90’s Japanese anime “The Brave of Gold Goldran” (黄金勇者ゴルドラン).
-When you scroll the page, it transforms from a vehicle to a robot.
+As you scroll through the page, the vehicle transforms into a robot, and then combines with a dragon to become a giant brave.

 Features